 Before we leave the city, we must visit St. Mary’s Cathedral.
 It was founded in 1168 and is the oldest building in Limerick that is still in use.
 It was built on the site of a palace donated by the King of Munster, Donal Mor O’Brien and parts of that original palace are thought to be found in the structure that exists today, including the impressive West Door.
 No visit to Limerick city would be complete without stopping by to take in this beautiful historic building which remains a place of worship to this day.

 4. Lough Gur

 We can’t leave Limerick without stopping off at the gorgeous Adare village.
-If you’re looking for classic Irish olde world charm, it’s all here in Adare, one of Ireland’s prettiest villages.
-The scenery is beautiful with a wealth of stunning churches and medieval buildings but for me it’s the beautifully preserved thatched cottages dotted throughout the village that really make this place irresistibly adorable.
+If you’re looking for classic Irish old world charm, it’s all here in Adare, one of Ireland’s prettiest villages.
+The scenery is beautiful with a wealth of stunning churches and medieval buildings but for me, it’s the beautifully preserved thatched cottages dotted throughout the village that really make this place irresistibly adorable.

 Before we leave Limerick, I have to talk about The Ardagh Chalice, arguably Ireland’s greatest treasure.
-Now housed in the National Museum of Ireland, it was unearthed in 1868 by two men digging for potatoes near Ardagh, county Limerick.
-Little did they know they had discovered one of the finest examples of 8th century metalwork in existence.
-Stunningly crafted from silver, gold and bronze, the design and workmanship is exquisite and continues to inspire Celtic jewelry design to this day.
+Now housed in the National Museum of Ireland, it was unearthed in 1868 by two men digging for potatoes near Ardagh, County Limerick.
+Little did they know they had discovered one of the finest examples of 8th-century metalwork in existence.
+Stunningly crafted from silver, gold and bronze, the design and workmanship is exquisite and continues to inspire Irish jewelry design to this day.

 I’m just loving the new Celtic Warrior Collection at The Irish Store, part of our recent summer collection.
 The filigree metalwork is totally inspired by the Ardagh Chalice design.
 There’s also a choice of emerald green or Swiss blue stones which really give these pieces the wow factor.